US Flag - fm USfamily.net

 • 243, June: Listing of recent papers and documents contributed to the Charles Babbage Institute, collected from several retirees.

-• 242, May: Project 6977 Arbitration resulted in a $16M judgement against Sperry.
-An Introduction plus the judgement page replicated herein.
+• 242, May: Project 6977 Arbitration resulted in a $16M judgment against Sperry.
+An Introduction plus the judgment page replicated herein.

 • 241, April: Burroughs; The Computer History Archives Project presents films and pictures about computer systems of the 60s - thanks to Mark Greenia